Mineola, New York: Public

 The Village of Mineola is primarily located within the boundaries of (and is thus served by) the Mineola Union Free School District.
 Smaller sections of Mineola are in the East Williston UFSD, Carle Place UFSD, and the Garden City UFSD.Accordingly, children who reside within Mineola and attend public schools go to school in one of these four districts, depending on where they live within the village.

 Private

-The private Chaminade High School – an all-boys Catholic high school – is located within the village.
+The private Chaminade High School – an elite and prestigious all-boys Catholic high school – is located within the village.

+The village is also home to the New York University Grossman Long Island School of Medicine, which is one of the two medical schools of New York University, the other being NYU Grossman School of Medicine located in Manhattan.